mohamedsaiedd/3D-VID/README.md

 <ul>

  <li>
-this is #npm package for 3D video animation
+This is a [npm](https://www.npmjs.com/package/3d-vid) package for 3D video animation

  </li>
 </ul>